TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 | RX flow     |   5    | <ul><li>lwIP netif (1)</li><li>gPTP (1)</li><li>Proxy ARP (1) or VEPA (1) (only for J784S4 and J742S2)</li><li>SW interVLAN (1)</li><li>Reserved flow (1)</li></ul>
 | MAC address |   1    | <ul><li>lwIP netif (1)</li></ul>

-**Note: Before running Ethernet Firmware on the Main R5F 0 Core 1, make sure that you have allocated the appropriate amount of resources to the core.**
+**Note: Before running Ethernet Firmware on the Main R5F 0 Core 1, make sure that you have allocated the appropriate amount of resources to the core.
+For more details on changing resource allocations using SysConfig tool, please refer to [this e2e](https://e2e.ti.com/support/processors-group/processors/f/processors-forum/1097038/faq-tda4vm-workflow-and-resource-allocation-build-flow-for-sysconfig-tool) for more details.**

 UDMA TX channels are a resource especially limited as there is only a total of 8 TX channels available.
 So, there are 6 TX channels to be shared among the differrent remote client cores